Travel comparison site Trivago found guilty of misleading and deceptive conduct

 • Consumer NZ calls for investigation into retail sales tactics

-Trivago, owned by US-based Expedia and Booking.com, was found to have not suggested the best prices, and that the best prices were in fact filtered out of its list.
+Trivago was found to have not suggested the best prices, and that the best prices were in fact filtered out of its list.

 In some cases, the Dusseldorf-based company, part-owned by US-based Expedia and rival site Booking.com, was found to have compared prices of standard and luxury rooms.